 Brzezinski’s Strategic Vision Rather Short on Vision

-In Strategic Vision: America and the Crisis of Global Power, Zbigniew Brzezinski promises to map out a broad vision for American foreign policy in years to come but his recommendations aren’t particularly visionary, nor is his vision particularly compelling.
+In Strategic Vision: America and the Crisis of Global Power, Zbigniew Brzezinski promises to map out a broad vision for American foreign policy, but his recommendations aren’t particularly visionary, nor is his vision particularly compelling.

-Since Brzezinski served as President Jimmy Carter’s national security advisor in the late 1970s, he has been among the United States’ leading foreign policy thinkers even when his realist views weren’t necessarily in vogue.
+Since Brzezinski served as President Jimmy Carter’s national security advisor in the late 1970s, he has been among the United States’ leading foreign-policy thinkers, even when his realist views weren’t always in vogue.

-During the administrations of Ronald Reagan, Bill Clinton and George W. Bush, American foreign policy often served the country’s values instead of its interests.
-Left-wing internationalists in the 1990s and right-wing neoconservatives in the first decade of this century refused to see that there could a tension between the two.
-The saddest failure of this tendency in strategic thinking, or lack thereof, was the war in Iraq which not only ruptured sectarian relations across the Middle East but emboldened America’s nemesis Iran.
+During the administrations of Ronald Reagan, Bill Clinton and George W. Bush, America’s foreign policy more often served its values than its interests.
+Left-wing internationalists in the 1990s and right-wing neoconservatives in the early 2000s refused to recognize a tension between the two.
+The saddest failure of this tendency in strategic thinking — or lack thereof — was the Iraq War, which not only ruptured sectarian relations across the Middle East but emboldened America’s nemesis, Iran.

 Brzezinski, who opposed the most recent expedition in Iraq from the start, cautions against ever pursuing a similar adventure in his latest book.
-But he falls short of making the necessary philosophical case against interventions of this kind.
-Rather he lists all the repercussions of the war — how it divided the West, tainted America’s image in the world, weakened its position in the Middle East — and seems to say, “this didn’t work,” without explaining why.
-Which is particularly unfortunate because Brzezinski laments the lack of strategic, well, vision on the part of American policymakers and the American public, both of whom are too susceptible to moralistic notions in foreign policy for his liking.
-If he’d truly wanted to remedy the lack of a realist perspective in American foreign policy thinking, he should have challenged the notion that the United States have any moral obligations to promote democracy and freedom abroad.
-He doesn’t.
+But he falls short of making the necessary philosophical case against interventionism altogether.
+Rather, he lists all the repercussions of the war — how it divided the West, tainted America’s image around the world, weakened its position in the Middle East — to say, “this didn’t work,” without explaining why.
 Read more

 Lieberman Finds Strange Parallels He Can’t Explain